Pintu764/Microsoft-Azure-fundamental-AZ-900-notes/Architecture-and-Services/Core-Architecture/READ.md

    - Is found in each countary where MS (microsoft ) has an office
    - Can ne found in every Europe and Americas countary
    - Contains ane or more date centers that are connected by a high latency network
   8. You can use AZ to protect VM from a region failure: Yes/No

+# Knowledge Checks
+1. You can create resource group inside resource group.
+True/False
+2. A VM can be in multiple resource groups.
+True/ False
+3. A resource group can contain resources from multiple azure regions ?
+True/False
+4. A resource should be part of one resource group True/False
+5. You plan to deploy several Azure Virtual machines.
+You need to ensure that the services running on the virtual machines remain available if a single data center fails.
+What are two possible solutions ?
+Each correct answer presents a complete solution.
+    - Deploy the virtual machines to two or more availability zones.
+    - Deploy the virtual machine to two or more resource groups.
+    - Deploy the virtual machine to a scale set.
+    - Deploy the virtual machines to two or more regions.